sebastianrogers/sharepoint-pnp-test-data/README.md

 Connect-PnPOnline https://<tenant>.sharepoint.com/sites/Demo -UseWeb
 .\Export-List.ps1 -Identity:Documents | Export-Csv -Path:.\temp\Documents.csv -NoTypeInformation
 ```

+The page size used to batch the exposrts can be modified by using the -PageSize parameter.

 Optionally you can specify a list of fields to export by using their internal names